bobjk123/pizza_app_admin_gmao/README.md

 - This is a Flutter web application (also runnable on desktop) for administering a pizza menu.
 The app supports creating pizzas with images, storing metadata in Cloud Firestore, and a local simulation of image storage used when Firebase Storage is not available.
 - Main features: create/read pizzas, upload images (saved locally by default), and authentication (Firebase Auth).
+ - This is a Flutter web application (also runnable on desktop) for administering a pizza menu.
+The app supports creating pizzas with images, storing metadata in Cloud Firestore, and — optionally — storing images in Supabase Storage.
+When Supabase is not configured, the app falls back to a local image simulation.
+ - Main features: create/read pizzas, upload images (saved locally by default unless Supabase is configured), and authentication (Firebase Auth).

 ## 🧩 Main widgets / UI pieces